 ***You can also watch the event live at FB Live: Bangkok Tribune News FB Page/ SEA Junction/ Thai SEJ (ชมรมนักข่าวสิ่งแวดล้อม) FB Page

-- To develop and introduce a new body of knowledge and innovation regarding an independent, in-depth media to the public (Indie & In-depth)
+- To develop and introduce a new body of knowledge and innovation regarding the independent, in-depth media to the public (Indie & In-depth)

 - To empower public members to be able to keep up with any developments as well as repercussions in the society, as well as the role of the media in helping shape the society (Empowering)

-- To promote participation in the development of such the innovative and constructive media so that it can remain opened and accessible to all (Open & Accessible)
+- To promote participation in the development of such an innovative and constructive media so that it can remain open and accessible to all (Open & Accessible)